 2004 marked Dusk Dances’ 10th season.
 A retrospective programme of nine remounted pieces from past Dusk Dances programmes and one commissioned work, was presented in downtown Toronto.
 With the support of the Ontario Trillium Foundation and the Ontario Arts Council, Dusk Dances also toured to six regional centres around Ontario (Kingston, Chatham, Guelph, Deep River, Ottawa, Peterborough).
 In 2004, over 10,000 people attended Dusk Dances.

 In 2005, Dusk Dances grew dramatically.
 Informed by lessons learned in taking the event into new communities, the festival became recognized as an undeniable force in audience development for dance, and as a catalyst for capacity building.
-The 2006 season marked the first of a three year project, funded by Ontario’s Trillium Foundation, the Ontario Arts Council and the Canada Council, in which Dusk Dances toured to five regional centres (Kingston, Mindemoya, Chatham, Haliburton and Deep River) and the Jane/Finch neighbourhood.
+The 2006 season marked the first of a three-year project, funded by the Ontario Trillium Foundation, the Ontario Arts Council, and the Canada Council for the Arts, in which Dusk Dances toured to five regional centres (Kingston, Mindemoya, Chatham, Haliburton and Deep River) and the Jane/Finch neighbourhood.

-In 2008, David Danzon resigned as Co Artistic Director and Sylvie Bouchard was made Festival Director of Dusk Dances Inc. In 2009, Dusk Dances initiated an exciting new project: for the next four years (2009 to 2012), the festival worked closely with co-presenting partners and communities across the GTA, with an aim to build capacity in underserved GTA neighborhoods.
-In 2010, with the support of the Ontario Trillium Foundation, Dusk Dances’ licensing initiative began its pilot phase with events in Haliburton and Flesherton, allowing communities around the Province to license Dusk Dances’ model and format, and learn how to produce the event in their community.
+In 2008, David Danzon resigned as Co-Artistic Director and Sylvie Bouchard was appointed Festival Director of Dusk Dances Inc. In 2009, Dusk Dances initiated an exciting new project: for the next four years (2009 to 2012), the festival worked closely with co-presenting partners and communities across the GTA, with an aim to build capacity in underserved GTA neighborhoods.
+In 2010, with the support of the Ontario Trillium Foundation, the Dusk Dances’ Licensing Initiative began its pilot phase with events in Haliburton and Flesherton, allowing cities and towns around the province to license the Dusk Dances’ model and format, and learn how to produce the event in their respective communities.

-In 2011, Ottawa was added as a licensee of Dusk Dances Inc., and in 2012, Peterborough, through Public Energy.
+In 2011, a Dusk Dances licensee event was added in Ottawa, and in 2012, in Peterborough, through Public Energy.
 The Dancing on the Edge Festival (DOTE) has continued to present Dusk Dances in Vancouver annually during their festival in early July.
 In 2012, 9,500 people saw Dusk Dances.
-In 2013, a Dusk Dances event on the grounds of Fort York (Toronto) was instigated, during their festival On Common Grounds; an event that will continue in 2014.
-Our latest licensees are Hamilton, who came on board for the 2014 season through HCA Dance Theatre (Hamilton Conservatory for the Arts Dance Theatre), Théâtre Hector-Charland since 2016 with performances at Le Centre d'art Diane-Dufresne in Repentigny (Québec) and Simcoe Contemporary Dancers for the 2017 season with performances in Barrie, ON.
+In 2013, a Dusk Dances event occurred on the grounds of Fort York (Toronto) during their festival, On Common Grounds.
+Our latest licensee events are located in Hamilton (since 2014), through our partnership with HCA Dance Theatre (Hamilton Conservatory for the Arts Dance Theatre); in the Lanaudière region of Québec, with Théâtre Hector-Charland, with alternating performances in Repentigny and Terrebonne; and in Barrie, with Simcoe Contemporary Dancers returning for a second year as our local presenting partner.

 As Dusk Dances grows, we continue to strive to find new ways to push the boundaries of the art form, to challenge choreographers artistically, and to make the event more visible and more popular.